tringi/papers/cxx-destructive-move.md

 ## The proposed mechanism

 Classes may define two new destructors, see [Syntax](#Syntax) below.
+We call them *"destructively-movable-from"*, *"partially"* if both destructors are not defined.

-For instances of such classes, the compiler performs additional lifetime analysis:
+For destructively-movable-from instances, the compiler performs additional static lifetime analysis:
 If it can **prove** the instance isn't touched after the last move-from (either implicit or `std::move`), it is allowed to **observably** replace that last move-from by the appropriate new destructor (see below), and end its lifetime there (early).